 We concluded this would never have been possible with traditional data warehousing.
 Only getting the requirements and putting them into a specification would have taken three months.
 In this way, the DWA tool allowed us to develop in parallel to gather all the requirements, which you would obviously avoid in the traditional way.

-It takes much more time to deliver with a complex DWA tool is another thing I hear sometimes.
+It takes much more time to deliver with a complex Data Warehouse Automation tool is another thing I hear sometimes.
 But as said by timeXtender with the fast changing environments and shorter delivery cycles, there is not really a way around automation:

 By combining the power of automation …, you get results that are five times faster than traditional methods, including a 70% reduction in build costs and a 60%-80% reduction in maintenance costs.
 Short iterations ensure that your analytics platform is constantly aligned with the needs of your business.
 With the power of automation, you can respond to changes quickly and efficiently, make updates easily, and solve problems in minutes that once took days or weeks.